The challenge of hidden gifts in multi-agent reinforcement learning

-We tested several state-of-the-art model-free and MARL algorithms on the Manitokan task.
-Specifically we tested Value Decomposition Networks (VDN, QMIX and QTRAN) \cite{sunehag2017value,son2019qtran,rashid2020monotonic}, Multi-Agent and Independent Proximal Policy Optimization (MAPPO and IPPO) \cite{schulman2017proximal, yu2022surprising}, counterfactual multi-agent policy gradients (COMA) \cite{foerster2018counterfactual,ata}, Multi-Agent Variational Exploration Networks (MAVEN) \cite{mahajan2019maven}, an information bottleneck based Stateful Active Facilitator (SAF) \cite{liu2023stateful} and standard policy gradients (PG) \cite{sutton1999policy,ata}.
-Notably, we found that none of these models were capable of learning to drop the key and obtain the collective reward reliably.
-In fact, many of the MARL algorithms exhibited a total collapse of key-dropping behavior, leading to less than random performance on the collective reward.
+We tested several state-of-the-art MARL algorithms on the Manitokan task.
+Specifically we tested Value Decomposition Networks (VDN, QMIX and QTRAN) \citep{sunehag2017value,son2019qtran,rashid2020monotonic}, Multi-Agent and Independent Proximal Policy Optimization (MAPPO and IPPO) \citep{schulman2017proximal, yu2022surprising}, counterfactual multi-agent policy gradients (COMA) \citep{foerster2018counterfactual,ata}, Multi-Agent Variational Exploration Networks (MAVEN) \citep{mahajan2019maven}, an information bottleneck based Stateful Active Facilitator (SAF) \citep{liu2023stateful} and standard actor-critic policy gradients (PG) with Actor-Critic \citep{williams1992simple, sutton1999policy,sutton1998reinforcement, ata}.
+Notably, we found that none were capable of learning to drop the key and obtain the collective reward reliably.
+In fact, many of the MARL algorithms exhibited a total removal of key-dropping behavior, leading to less than random performance on the collective reward.
 These failures held even when we provided the agents with objective relevant information, providing inputs indicating which doors were open and whether the agents were holding the key.

-Interestingly, when we also provided the agents with a history of their own actions, we observed that independent agents could now solve the collective task, whereas MARL agents still failed to do so.
-However, the successful independent agents' showed high variability in their success rate.
+Interestingly, when we also provided the agents with a history of their own actions as one-hot vectors, we observed that policy gradient agents without proximal policy optimization could now solve the collective task, whereas others still failed.
+However, these successful agents' showed high variability in cooperation.
 Based on this, we analyzed the value estimation problem for this task formally, and observed that the value function necessitates an approximation of a non-constant reward.
-That is, the collective reward is conditioned on the other agent's policy which is non-stationary.
-Inspired by learning awareness \cite{willi2022cola,foerster2017learning}, we derived a new term in the policy gradient theorem which corresponds to the Hessian of the collective reward objective weighted by the other agent's policy with respect to the collective reward.
-Using this correction term, we show that we can reduce the variance in the performance of the independent agents and achieve consistent learning to drop the key for others.
+That is, the collective reward is conditioned on the other agent's policy which is non-stationary between policy updates.
+Inspired by learning awareness \citep{willi2022cola,foerster2017learning}, we derived a new term in the policy gradient theorem which corresponds to the Hessian of the collective reward objective partitioned by the other agent's policy with respect to the collective reward.
+Using this correction term, we show that we can reduce the variance in the performance of the PG agents and achieve consistent learning to drop the key for others.